StephenJD/Life-For-Liberia/content/en/02_Teaching/The Gospel/Gospel Discovery.md

 >   Paul proclaimed the kingdom of God and taught about the Lord Jesus Christ—with all boldness and without hindrance!

 We have discovered the theme of the Gospel that Jesus and Paul proclaimed.
+The heart of the Gospel, the Good News, is not salvation for sinners, but the presence of, and invitation to, the Kingdom rule of Jesus.
+Jesus’ struggle in making disciples was never in convincing them of their sin and need for forgiveness, but in believing that the Kingdom was at hand.
+That is why the disciples could not believe in the resurrection:

+>   Mark 16:14 Later Jesus appeared to the Eleven as they were eating; he rebuked them for their lack of faith and their stubborn refusal to believe those who had seen him after he had risen.

 ## John’s Gospel